catalyst-cloud/catalystcloud-docs/source/tutorials/using-packer-to-build-custom-bootable-images-on-the-catalyst-cloud.rst

 Setting ``"communicator"`` to ``"winrm"`` is mandatory in order for this to work as expected.
-The username is required but it does not have to be ``Administrator``, though for a Windows instance it makes sense to have a known administration account.
+The username is required, but it does not have to be ``Administrator``, though for a Windows instance it makes sense to have a known administration account.

-The other important change is the creation of ``userdata`` script that is run by the builders section of the build file.
-The purpose of the this userdata section is to configure the WinRM access and define the user so that packer is able to connect to the instance once it has been created.
+The other important change is the creation of a ``userdata`` script that is run by the builders section of the build file.
+The purpose of this userdata section is to configure the WinRM access and define the user so that Packer is able to connect to the instance once it has been created.

 The reference to the userdata script needs to be added to the builders section